KCD Soil Testing Program

 *King Conservation District Service Area

 Our soil testing service is available to all residents within the King Conservation District boundaries, which includes 34 cities and all of unincorporated King County.
-The cities of Enumclaw, Federal Way, Skykomish, Milton, and Pacific are outside the District boundaries, but residents of those cities can have samples processed for a fee of $20 per soil test.
+The cities of Enumclaw, Federal Way, Milton, Pacific and Skykomish are outside KCD services area boundaries, but residents of those cities can have samples processed for a fee of $20 per soil test.
 If you live outside of King County, send soil samples to A&L Western Labs in Portland, OR.